-The Commonwealth Contract Terms have been streamlined, had duplication and complexity removed, and written in much simpler language than previously used across government.
+The Commonwealth Contract Terms have been streamlined, had duplication and complexity removed, and are written in much simpler language than contracts previously used across Australian Government organisations.
 There has also been extensive consultation with industry and suppliers to ensure that the terms are balanced and fair.

 A purchase order is actually a simple contract.

-The Australian Government also has Commonwealth Purchase Order Terms and these are used across the Australian Government.
+The Australian Government also has Commonwealth Purchase Order Terms.
+These are used across the Australian Government.

-For short term contracts the Government organisation should appoint a contact person with whom you can discuss delivery, acceptance, administration and payment details.
-For smaller and shorter contracts this is typically the direct client who is using the goods and services or an office manager.
-For long term or more complex contracts, this may be a designated contract manager or a project manager within a business area of the Government organisation.
-The contract should contain the contact details for this person and you should attempt to establish an effective working relationship with them through open and regular communication. .
+For long-term or more complex contracts, this may be a designated contract manager or a project manager within a business area of the Australian Government organisation.
+The contract should contain the contact details for this person, and you should attempt to establish an effective working relationship with them through open and regular communication.

 The contract will set out the roles and responsibilities of all parties, including how, when and to what standard the deliverable/s identified in the contract are to be delivered.
 The contract will also contain provisions for how the organisation will monitor contract outputs and how disputes are to be managed.